JoaoPintoM/easy-worker/README.md

-# Node Rabbit Worker Boilerplate
+# Rabbit Worker Boilerplate with ES6 + webpack

 ## Install
 From a blank directory: